emmrys-jay/micro-order/README.md

   - Order-Service: `http://localhost:8080`

 ### TODO
-- [ ] Add mechanism to handle consecutive consumer errors when handling events.
+- [ ] Add mechanism to handle consumer errors when handling events.
 - [ ] Security fixes
 - [ ] Swagger documentation for each service